"

 The multiple disabilities category refers to

-The multiple disabilities category is the eighth most prevalent type of disability found among school-aged children.
-The term multiple disabilities refers to the combination of coexisting impairments that cause severe educational needs that cannot be accommodated for one impairment only.
+The multiple disabilities category represents the eighth most prevalent type of disability among school-aged children.
+The term multiple disabilities refers to the combination of coexisting impairments causing severe educational needs that cannot be accommodated for one impairment only.
 IDEA states that these disabilities can be “classified as orthopedic, emotional or behavioral, or sensory disabilities” (Baron, 2022, pg.
 1).
-An example of this would be a student who has an intellectual disability (ID) with vision impairment.
-The only dual disability that does not fit into this category is deaf-blindness because it has its own category under IDEA.
-The only time that deaf-blindness does fit into this category is when the student has an additional disability (Kansas State Department of Education, 2020).
+For example a student who has an intellectual disability (ID) with vision impairment falls into this category.
+The only dual disability that does not fit into this category is deaf-blindness because it has its own category under IDEA, and the only time that deaf-blindness does fit into this category occurs when the student has an additional disability (Kansas State Department of Education, 2020).

 Strengths

-The strengths of students with multiple disabilities are wide and varied.
-The strengths of the students all depend on the types and severity of the disability types.
-For instance, students with multiple physical impairments may not have the strength to move about, but they could have very strong academic skills or other strengths.
+Wide and varied, the strengths of the students with multiple disabilities all depend on the types and severity of the disability types.
+For instance, students with multiple physical impairments may not have the strength to move much, but they could have very strong academic skills or other strengths.
 They may have a strong sense of humor, may be very loving and social, or have technical skills.
 Students without physical impairments may have physical strengths and other types of strengths depending on their disability types.

 Needs

-Because various combinations of disability types may exist under this disability classification, students with multiple disabilities have many varying needs that are dependent on the types and severity of their disabilities.
-There are some common needs in students with multiple disabilities, however, and many times, their needs can be met in a normal school setting.
+Because various combinations of disability types may exist under this disability category, students with multiple disabilities have many varying needs that depend on the types and severity of their disabilities.
+Students with multiple disabilities, however, share some common needs and many times, their needs can be met in a normal school setting.
 For instance, students with multiple disabilities may struggle with social interactions, including interactions that require extended attention, mobility, and oral speech.
-Due to their disability, they may also be absent from school for long periods of time, resulting in missed content, or struggle with their medications being stabilized to best support their needs (Multiple Disabilities).
+Because of their disability, they also may be absent from school for long periods of time, resulting in missed content, or struggle with their medications (Multiple Disabilities).

 Reflection iconReflection